yunusemrejr/yunusemrejr/README.md

 and other cool stuff like AI,
 because I need to make sure we will be ruled by robots in a doomsday scenario.

-- 📫 How to reach me: Here is my e-mail address: yunusemrevurgun@hotmail.com.
-Professional one: yunus.vurgun@aspotomasyon.com
+- 📫 How to reach me: Here is my e-mail address: yunus@yunusemrevurgun.com

 - ⚡ Fun fact: I play the guitar.
 I like working with graphics.
 I love books.
 I speak native Turkish & good English.